teancom/codex/aws.md

 ## Create AWS Resources with Terraform

-Once the requirements for AWS are met, we can put it all together and build out your shiny new Virtual Private Cloud (VPC) in Amazon.
-For this step, you're going to want to be in the `CODEX_ROOT/terraform/aws` sub-directory of this repository.
+Once the requirements for AWS are met, we can put it all together and build out your shiny new Virtual Private Cloud (VPC), NAT server and Bastion Host.
+Change to the `terraform/aws` sub-directory of this repository before we begin.

-This Terraform configuration directly matches the [Network Plan][netplan] for the demo environment.
-For deploying in other environments like production, some tweaks or rewrites may need to be made.
+The configuration directly matches the [Network Plan][netplan] for the demo environment.
+When deploying in other environments like production, some tweaks or rewrites may need to be made.

 ### Variable File